 And I hope you have all you’ve dreamed of

 And I wish to you, joy and happiness

 But above all this, I wish you love…”

 This song was originally written and sung by country singer Dolly Parton.
 After it’s release it reached number one on the Billboard Top Country Songs– twice!
 Once during the year of its release and again eight years later, making Parton the first ever artist to have a song reach number one twice.
 Houston recorded the song for the film The Bodyguard, which has some of the most amazing romantic scenes of all time.
 Today the song is one of the best-selling music singles ever.
 After Houston’s death, her version re-charted to the top three in 2012.

 So there you have it, one love song for the days till Valentines day… A little romantic music will always help set the mood for a night with your significant other or only to feel in love mood with the world.

-Keep up and watch the very next 7 romantic songs which are perfect for the valentines day (or night) music box.
+Keep up and watch the very next 7 romantic songs that are perfect for the Valentine’s day (or night) music box.